 One Friday night, I was getting ready to close the shop and start my weekend when a call came in that required me to go out and troubleshoot an HH-53 helicopter that was malfunctioning.
 I determined pretty quickly that the problem was a faulty wiring harness that connected to a gyroscope mounted in the rear of the aircraft.
 These wires were corroded to such a degree that I could actually see sparking within the wiring leading to the goroscope.
 Repairs of this nature were carried out in a hangersuch as this would require the helicopter to be towed to a hanger and partially disassembled.
 However, because the helicopter had to fly out at first light for a rescue mission, I was ordered to make the necessary repairs there on the flightline.

 This aircraft was going out at first light and, the only way that was going to happen, is if I would be able to graft in a new section of wiring harness.
-Typically, no one would ever splice sheilded cables.
+Typically, no one would ever splice shielded cables.
 There is no acceptable way to splice sheilded cables.
 You just wouldn't do it.
 I did it that night.
-Removing the failing harness was terrifying.
-Here I was taking a pair of sidecutters and severing the primary navigation system wiring harness.
-I was fortunate and the actual splicing of the harness went smoothly.
+Removing the old harness was terrifying.
+Here I was taking a pair of sidecutters and cutting through the navigation system wiring harness.
+This was probably around 5:00 a.m. and the Sun would be up really soon.
+There was no turning back after this.
+The job of splicing in the new harness went well and I was starting to clean up when the flight crew and emergency rescue crew showed up.
+They got to work on their pre-flight and, within minutes they had the engines on and started hovering.
+I asked the pilot how the ADI was working and he seemed satisfied that the system was functioning. he gave me a thumbs-up, I saluted, and jumped off the back ramp with my toolbox.
+The helicopter flew out to sea.
+The Sun wasn't even up yet.
+I went home to get some sleep.

-Technically, I did everything wrong...
+Technically, I did everything wrong that night...
 I worked well beyond the number of hours a technician is permitted.
 I spliced shielded cables knowing that was not an approved maintenance action.
 I was not able to conduct any sort of required tests on the system prior to flight.
 I signed off my own safety of flight actions (Red Xs) in the aircraft maintenance forms.
 All of these things are unforgivable but, in the heat to get something important done, you cut the corners you have to cut.

 Eventually, the cause of the crash was revealed to be a failure to pack tail rotor bearings with grease during a recent maintenance reassembly.
 It turned out the accident wasn't my fault but, it certainly could have been.

-The plane I flew was actually a T-33–the trainer version of the P-80.
+The plane I flew was actually a T-33 – the trainer version of the P-80.
 Same plane but, modified to carry a second pilot in the back seat.
 Even for an hour-long joy ride I had to complete several day's of training on how to operate the ejection system, how to land in a parachute, how to operate the radio equipment, and how to survive in open ocean water should anything go wrong.
 The day of the flight I was outfitted in a Nomex flight suit, helmet and mask and strapped into the cockpit.
 Hickam Air Base shares a runway with Honolulu International.
 That's where we took off.

 During a jet flight such as this you will often find yourself hanging upside down in your harness or, even feeling negative Gs.
 Frequently, you will pass through states of weightlessness and all the little bits of dust and debris that have collected behind the instrument panel float up and hover in the cockpit.
 I remember seeing a paper clip at one point and thinking: "that's gonna be trouble."

 So, the good part: The pilot, Joseph Culter, hands the controls over to me.
 There I am, with the joystick of a fighter jet in my hand.
-As an Avionics/Instrument Repairman I knew what all the instruments were and what they indicated.
+I knew what all the instruments were and what they indicated.
 I also had a fairly good idea of how the plane is supposed to be flown so, I tried to fly the airplane flat and level and see what it took to do that.
 Well, eventually things drift and you begin to have to make adjustments to altitude, attitude, airspeed, angle of attack, vertical velocity, all while trying to maintain your horizontal situation.
 Aside from a little "porpoising" I kept it level and on course.
 After the flight the pilot said I was the first person he had ever taken up that actually flew the airplane instead of just yanking the stick to see what would happen.
 I was really proud to get such a compliment.